Asynchronous communication and asynchronous learning refer to communication that does not happen simultaneously or in real time.

 Here are some tips for using asynchronous work and communication effectively:

-• Summarize long discussions – Recap key points decisions for easy reference.
+- Summarize long discussions – Recap critical points decisions for easy reference.

-• Use subject lines effectively – Craft subject lines that summarize the topic to help organize discussions.
+- Use subject lines effectively – Craft subject lines summarizing the topic to help organize discussions.

-• Follow up on open items – Circle back on important on critical paths and items that require a response or decision.
+- Follow up on open items – Reevaluate critical paths and items requiring a response or decision.

 The Value of Asynchronous Communication